 It is mandatory to practice and do mock papers

 Mock papers and practice papers are great ways to judge your preparation.

-This not only helps to analyze what are the things you need to work on but also assists to know your strengths and weaknesses.
+This not only helps to analyze what are the things you need to work on but also assists in knowing your strengths and weaknesses.

 Also, you need to know that are you able to finish the paper on time or if you are getting out of time and how to tackle the questions in a limited amount of time.

-Only with proper practice and repeated revision, you will be able to take calculated guesses during the exam.
+Only with proper practice and repeated revision, you will be able to make calculated guesses during the exam.

 Develop your conversation skills and build your personality.